No, UI benefits come from a tax paid by your employer(s) on your wages. Nothing is ever withheld from your check to pay for UI benefits.

 If you are changing your address from South Dakota to another state, or if you are changing your address back to South Dakota from another state, you may change your address online at www.sd.uiclaims.com or by calling 605.626.3179.
 If you do not contact us about your address change immediately, you may lose benefits.

 Yes.
 Benefit payments will be issued to a U.S. Bank ReliaCard® Visa® debit card, which will be mailed when the unemployment insurance claim is filed.
 A direct deposit is also available.
 You must complete the enrollment form that was included in your claimant information packet, attach a voided check and return both to our office.
 You may also update your payment method online at www.sd.uiclaims.com.
 You will need to have your bank account and routing number available.
 For more information on the U.S. Bank ReliaCard® Visa® debit card, please see the Frequently Asked Questions flier (in Adobe .pdf format).

 Yes.
 The unemployment insurance division will notify you when you file your claim if you are required to search for work by making a minimum of two job contacts each week.
-You are required to keep a detailed record of your work search on pages 20-24 of the blue PAM 247 book, "Facts About Unemployment Insurance Benefits."
-You may be required to present this information up to two months after you file your last weekly certification.
+You will be required to provide your job contact information when you file your weekly certification.